 Term Length: Term length is five years, following the award cycle.

 Award Cycle: The award cycles through five categories: general interdisciplinary , zoology , plant sciences , earth sciences , physical sciences … ).

-Committee Chair and End of Term: Michael Glascock
+Committee Chair and End of Term: Ben Fitzhugh (general interdisciplinary)

 Award Description: The Fryxell Award is presented in recognition for interdisciplinary excellence of a scientist who need not be an archaeologist, but whose research has contributed significantly to American archaeology.
 The award is made possible through the generosity of the family of the late Roald Fryxell, a geologist whose career exemplified the crucial role of multidisciplinary cooperation in archaeology.
 The award cycles through zoological sciences, botanical sciences, earth sciences, physical sciences, and general interdisciplinary studies.
-The 2014 Fryxell Award will be in the area of physical sciences.
-The award consists of an engraved medal, a certificate, an award citation read by the SAA president during the annual business meeting, and a half-day symposium at the Annual Meeting held in honor of the awardee.
+The Fryxell Award for 2015 will be presented in the GENERAL INTERDISCIPLINARY category.

 Who Is Eligible to Submit Nominations or Apply for Award: Any professional archaeologist may submit nominations for this award.
 Nominees must be SAA members by the time of their nomination.

 Nomination/Submission Materials Required: Nominators must submit a letter that describes the nature, scope, and significance of the nominee’s contributions to American archaeology, as well as the nominee’s curriculum vita.
 Support letters from other scholars are helpful.
 Four to six are suggested.
 Please send submissions to the committee chair.